LCPE180-0105 Red Brick Wallpaper

-The red brick wallpaper in the living room is an faux expression of the rich, historic past of the building and a blend of the past and the present.
-For others, the red brick wallpaper is a way to add elegance and personality to an otherwise boring interior dominated by glass and stone.
+The red brick wallpaper in the living room is a faux expression of the rich, historic past of the building.
+It is a faux blend of the past and the present.
+For others, the red brick is a way to add elegance and personality to an otherwise boring interior dominated by glass and stone.
 Let us know what a red brick wallpaper means to you.
+Kindly leave a comment.

-Brick wallpaper brings to mind the early civilizations which were built with bricks, from their roads to their buildings, such as Ur (4,000 B.C.), in what is now Iraq.
-The red brick wallpaper mimics bricks, a simple and sturdy building material, easy to install and need very little upkeep.
-You can make your own red construction bricks, creating your project from beginning to end but its much easier to achieve the effect with red brick wallpaper.
+Brick wallpaper brings to mind the early civilizations which were built with bricks.
+From their roads to their buildings, such as Ur (4,000 B.C.), in what is now Iraq.
+The red brick wallpaper mimics a simple and sturdy building material.
+It is easy to install and need very little upkeep.
+You can make your own red construction bricks, creating your project from beginning to end.
+But its much easier to achieve the effect with red brick wallpaper.

 Real red bricks are man made.
 Red bricks are made by pouring clay and soil mixture into a wheelbarrow or trough.
 Wheelbarrows are used for larger batches and the troughs for smaller batches.
 The best red brick are composed of 40 percent soil and 60 percent clay.